byteskeptical/sftpretty/docs/cookbook.rst

     import sftpretty

+    cnopts = sftpretty.CnOpts()
+    keys = cnopts.get_agentkey()

-    with sftpretty.Connection('hostname', username='me', private_key=my_agentkey) as sftp:
+    with sftpretty.Connection('hostname', username='me', private_key=keys[1]) as sftp:
         #
         # ... do sftp operations
         #

-The connection object allows the use of an IP address for the ``host`` and the ability to optionally set the ``port``, which defaults to 22, otherwise.
+The connection object allows the use of a hostname, IP address, or alias for the ``host`` and the ability to optionally set the ``port``, which defaults to 22, otherwise.

 :meth:`sftpretty.CnOpts`
 ------------------------
-You can specify additional connection options using the sftpretty.CnOpts object.
-These options are advanced and not applicable to most uses, because of this they have been segmented from the Connection parameter list and made available via the CnOpts obj/parameter.
+Additional connection options can be configured using the sftpretty.CnOpts object.
+These are advanced options and are not applicable to most use cases.
+Due to this they have been segmented from the Connection object parameter list and made available via a modular object.

 OpenSSH-style config objects are supported.
 The user's default home location ``~/.ssh/config`` is always checked though not required unless an alternative